d2fn/shades-rb/README.md

-shades-rb
+Shades
 =========

 Get a new perspective on your data.
-In-memory data cubing of event data for ruby.
+In-memory data cubing of event data for Ruby.